stevecook23/MKFTS/README.md

 The site is designed to work on three different screen sizes, including Desktop, Tablet and Phone sizes.

 ## User Stories
+As a visiting, or anonymous user, I would like to contact the owners of the site for queries about classes, or to find out more information.
+I have split this into three example personae:

 As a newcomer to the hobby, I want (in order):
 + Visuals that give me a general idea of the club, and are eye-catching
 + Some questions/answers about why I would want to do this as a hobby